filipre/delivery-app/Readme.md

 }'
 ```

-5. Every time you send a PATCH request, the marker should update shortly afterwards
+5. Every time you send a PATCH request with a new location, the marker should update shortly afterwards

 ## Current Architecture